Performance Max Audit: How to Make Automation Work for You

 • At least weekly for high-volume, high-AOV accounts.
 The frequency of change in the placements and search terms PMax chooses requires constant vigilance.
 The time spent on one weekly forensic audit (checking video spend, app placements, and URL expansion) will deliver a higher return than two weeks of non-strategic busywork.

 It has been several years since Google introduced Performance Max (PMax), forcing a shift from granular control to algorithmic automation.
+Performance Max focuses on key conversion goals and main optimization areas, prioritizing the elements that drive the highest returns.
 By now, most agencies have accepted the narrative: “It’s a black box.
 Just feed it creative and conversion data, and let it run.”
+This is a major departure from traditional Google Ads campaigns, where you had more direct control over targeting and segmentation.

 I reject that premise.